emacs-helm/helm/index.md

 - `helm-dabbrev`: enhanced dabbrev implementation with helm completion; does not use emacs code.

-- `helm-moccur`: enhanced occur for one or more buffers; launch from `helm-buffers-list` or `current-buffer`.
+- `helm-occur`: enhanced occur for one or more buffers; launch from `helm-buffers-list` or `current-buffer`.

 - `helm-M-x`: enhanced `execute-extended-command` (bind it to `M-x`).